SameedSiraj/Blog-Creation-System/README.md

 <br><br>
 **4) GET /blog**
-Retrieve all blog posts created by the logged-in user.
+Retrieve all blog posts in the system.

 **Parameters:**
 none